How to buy Visa (V) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Visa Inc is a credit services business with stocks listed in the US.
 Visa shares (V) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$213.75 – a decrease of -INF% over the previous week.
+Its last market close was US$231.23 – an increase of 0.1% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Visa